DaegyuHwang/Python-Basic/README.md

 # Basic-Python
-I studied basic knowledge of Python through all of these files.
+I had studied basic knowledge of Python through all of these files.

-I learned the general flow of Python and wrote these code my self.
+I had written all these codes by myself while taking "Computational Mathematics" class.